oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

 .. note::

     Marketing activities require some contact information, so at least one column that contains it must be selected.
-The list of these fields is provided in the *"Designer"* section. (e.g. for contacts these are Primary Email and Primary Phone fields).
+A list of these fields is provided in the **Designer** section. (e.g. for contacts these are Primary Email and Primary Phone fields).

 .. image:: ../img/marketing/list_columns_01.png

-- Choose the fields from the drop-down in the *"Column*" section.
+- Choose the fields from the drop-down in the **Column** section.

 - Label is the way the field will be referred to in the grid.
 The value defined for the field will be added by default, but can be changed.

 - Define the sorting order if you want the grid to be sorted by the field value.

-- Click the :guilabel:`Add` button.
+- Click :guilabel:`Add`.

 .. image:: ../img/marketing/list_columns_ex.png